Axe Head Prayer • Have you lost your edge?

 5. Have you lost faith in God?

-Show God where you lost your edge.
-And when your axe head floats, reach in, and lift it out.
+Show God where you lost your edge – and when your axe head floats, reach in, and lift it from the water.

 AXE HEAD PRAYER